 It’s stepping forward, untethered, with a present mind and a lesson learned.

 I challenge you to leverage the reminders — the signs — above to do just that.

 (Note: We take a deeper dive into the process of letting go in our New York Times bestselling book, Getting Back to Happy: Change Your Thoughts, Change Your Reality, and Turn Your Trials into Triumphs.)

-If you’re feeling up to it, I’d also love it if you left me a reply below.
+Also, if you’re feeling up to it, Marc and I would love if you left us a reply below.

 What part of this post resonated with you the most?

 Finally, if you haven’t done so already, be sure to sign-up for our free newsletter to receive new articles like this in your inbox each week.

 Thanks for emailing me the link to this post today.
 It’s truly another powerful and thought-provoking read.
 In fact, this one is going to be printed and re-read one the next few weeks, along with parts of your book that I’ve highlighted.
 Thank you for the guidance and tools to be a better human being.

 And, I’m looking forward to the release of your new guided Good Morning Journal I saw mentioned in one of your emails.